K. Sivasankar

-K. Shivashankar (7 December 1948 – 28 November 2021) was an Indian dance choreographer who worked in more than 10 languages but majorly with South Indian films, including Tamil and Telugu films.
+K. Sivashankar (7 December 1948 – 28 November 2021) was an Indian dance choreographer, who worked in more than 10 languages but majorly with South Indian films, including Telugu and Tamil films.

 Early life

 Shivashankar was born in Govindappa Naicken Street, Parrys, Chennai, on 7 December 1948, to Kalyana Sundaram and Komala Amal.
 His father was wholesale fruit vendor in Kothawal Chavadi.
 His backbone was fractured at a very young age in an accident for which and recovered around 8 years of age under the extensive care of his aunts.
 He was initially home schooled and later studied in Hindu Theological Higher Secondary School, Sowcarpet.
 He attributed his feminine mannerism to his growing up without much contact with the outside world and where women in family were taking care of him mostly.
 His father was highly skilled with immense knowledge in Carnatic music & Astrology, but very strict with his children.
 While his father attended carnatic music festival, Sivasankar was asked to go for drama & dance festivals to represent him.
 This inspired him to learn dance.
 He learnt basics in dance from Natraj & Sakunthala, Mylapore.
 Later, he joined as assistant to dance master Saleem in 1974.